mcnuttandrew/color-buddy/apps/docs/docs/buglist.md

 ## Editing and color spaces

 - [x] when you change the color space, dismiss the menu once you select one.
-- [ ] Selecting a new palette changes the color space back to LAB.
+- [x] Selecting a new palette changes the color space back to LAB.
 It shouldn't
 - [ ] The color space specific metrics in the lower left corner aren't tracking selection.
 Only the hex updates.
+AM: can't reproduce
 - [ ] Update the color space descriptions (details TBD from Maureen)
 - [ ] JZ values are all in the range 0-0.1, think you need to scale by 10.
 Comparing JAJBJZ to LAB, I think there's also a scaling problem in the A and B values as well.
+AM: nope that's how this space is
 - [ ] No color space background for JAJBJZ.
 That's two issues in JAJBJZ.
-Do we really want to include it?
+Do we really want to include it?.
+AM: can't reproduce.
-- [ ] I'd remove the SRGB editing space.
+- [x] I'd remove the SRGB editing space.
 Even if it's working correctly (which I think it isn't), it's going to be very confusing.

-- [ ] Possible additional color spaces
-  - [ ] XYZ If you do this one, put Y on the single axis.
-Could be useful for evaluating the simulations.
-  - [ ] xyY While not supported natively in the Color package, the conversion between this and XYZ is trivial: x = X/(X+Y+Z), y = Y/(X+Y+Z); Plot xy on the plane, Y on the lightness scale.
-This will show the colors on the CIE Chromaticity diagram.
-- [ ] (#f00, #ff0, #0f0, #0ff, #00f, #f0f, #fff, #888, #000) is a useful palette for evaluting colorspaces
+- [x] (#f00, #ff0, #0f0, #0ff, #00f, #f0f, #fff, #888, #000) is a useful palette for evaluating colorspaces.
+AM: added as "Color Test"
 - [ ] HSL, #fff should be in the middle
 - [ ] #0ff is displayed in LAB as out of gamut.
 It shouldn't be.
 Clip to gamut doesn't fix it, similar for LCH.
 Except sometimes it's fine (argh)
 - [ ] when a color (nearly) matches the background, it would be nice to outline it so it doesn't vanish.
 Use a slightly darker/lighter version of the color, depending on whether it's a light or dark background.
 Most obvious in this palette for black and white.

+# Possible additional color spaces

+- [ ] XYZ If you do this one, put Y on the single axis.
+Could be useful for evaluating the simulations.
+- [ ] xyY While not supported natively in the Color package, the conversion between this and XYZ is trivial: x = X/(X+Y+Z), y = Y/(X+Y+Z); Plot xy on the plane, Y on the lightness scale.
+This will show the colors on the CIE Chromaticity diagram.

 ## Comparison